fau-fablab/fablab-android/README.md

 	./gradlew build

-This will also integrate the [fablab-common](https://github.com/FAU-Inf2/fablab-common) repository that contains interfaces and entities used for both the server and the Android application.
+This will also integrate the [app-common](https://github.com/fau-fablab/app-common) repository (formerly called fablab-common) that contains interfaces and entities used for both the server and the Android application.

 To make use of the JaxRs interfaces in the Android application, apply the following gradle task: